Hidden Vistas: The Most Scenic Routes for Ferry Travel in Southeast Asia

 The Expedition of a Lifetime: El Nido to Coron, Philippines

 If I had to select an itinerary that embodies adventure in its most authentic form, it would be the route between El Nido and Coron in Palawan.
-This area is the Last Frontier of the Philippines, and this ferry ride is said to be among the most beautiful in the world.
+This area is the Last Frontier of the Philippines, and people say this ferry ride is among the most beautiful in the world.

 For years, this route was an eight-hour bangka ride in a wooden boat.
 These days, faster ferry boats have cut down travel time to five hours, but nothing else seems to have changed.